acne

 Medication

 • Benzoyl peroxide is present in many acne creams and gels.
 It is used to dry out existing red pimples and red bumps and prevent new ones.
-Benzoyl peroxide also kills acne-causing bacteria (propionibacterium acnes)
+Benzoyl peroxide also kills bacteria that cause acne (propionibacterium acnes)

 • Sulfur is a natural ingredient with a distinctive odor found in some lotions, cleansers and masks.